 Rule Citation & Title Date Commenter Comment Agency Response not beneficial to the patient, is wasteful - the therapy requirements (and perhaps other licensure requirements for the TBI and spinal cord patients) are not consistent with CMS Conditions of Participation requirements for 3 hours of therapy/day the CMS Conditions of Participation requirements do not include a specific NHPPD requirement for inpatient rehabilitation.
 Hospitals are either obliged to ignore the rule and provide therapy that is consistent with patient needs, or provide additional & potentially unnecessary therapy - at their own cost, in order to treat patients with these conditions. (for rehab units) and 412.29 address coverage for rehabilitative services.
 The Agency will not change the determination of this rule.
 8/08/16 4e) Suzanne Kauserud, Carolinas Rehabilitation Suzanne.Kauserud@carolinashealth care.org At Carolinas HealthCare System (including Levine Children's Hospital Rehabilitation Unit, Carolinas Rehabilitation and Pineville Inpatient Rehabilitation) we believe that Ideally the prescription of therapy hours per day would be a decision the treatment team led by the physiatrist would make.
 This decision would be based on the needs and medical status of the patient, not prescribed in statutory ruling.
 In an ideal future state of healthcare reform, inpatient rehabilitation facilities would be incentivized to provide the right amount of therapy to make the greatest gains in the shortest period of time based on individual patient needs.
-Understanding we are not in that ideal healthcare environment currently and that North Carolina's regulations for therapy intensity are an anomaly in the inpatient rehabilitation industry we suggest the following changes to the regulations to further align with the national therapy delivery trends while maintaining this recognition of the unique needs of the SCI and BI populations.
-We propose for a clarification on the term 'combined rehabilitation therapy services' to state: Combined rehabilitation therapy services should consist of a combination of skilled therapy services recognized by the Medicare program (a minimum of 3 hours of therapy/5 days per week of a combination of skilled physical, occupational or speech therapy services) and additional therapist directed activities that support the patient's individual plan of care.
-Examples of these therapist directed services could include but are not limited to: therapeutic recreation, psychology services (one on one or group), cognitive support groups, social activities, community reentry, art therapy, educational activities, music therapy, or rehabilitation tech led activities (under the direction of a PT/OT/SLP/RT/Psychologist).
-Additional therapist directed activities for the SCI population would be 1.5 hours of therapy per day/5 days per week and in the TBI population would be 1.5 hours of therapy ber day/5 days per week of This Agency determined this rule as unnecessary.
+Understanding we are not in that ideal healthcare environment currently and that North Carolina's regulations for therapy intensity are an anomaly in the inpatient rehabilitation for therapy intensity are an anomaly in the inpatient rehabilitation therapy services' to state: Combined therapy delivery trends while maintaining this recognition of the unique needs of the SCI and BI populations.
+We propose for a clarification on the term 'combined rehabilitation therapy services' to state: Combined rehabilitation therapy services to state: Combined rehabilitation all or speech therapy services) and additional therapist directed activities that support the patient's individual plan of care.
+Examples of these therapist directed services could include but are not limited to: therapeutic recreation, psychology services (one on one or group), cognitive support groups, social activities, community reentry, art therapy, educational activities for the SCI population would be 1 hour per day/5 days per week and in the TBI population would be 1 hour per day/5 days per week and in the TBI population would be 1 hour per day/5 days per week of a combination of skilled therapy is a minimum of 3 hours of therapy.
+Services consisting of a combination of skilled therapy the abilitation therapy services consisting of a combination of skilled therapy services recognized by the Medicare program (a minim This Agency determined this rule as unnecessary.
 This comment first agrees with the Agency position that this rule is unnecessary and then goes on to provide alternative language in the event it is determined a rule is needed.
 The regulations found at 42 CFR Section of Federal Regulations (CFR) 412.25 (for rehab units) and 412.29 address coverage and reimbursements for rehabilitative services.
 Amending the rule to mirror that of the CMS regulations would be duplicative and unnecessary.
 Amending the rule to add additional requirements has the potential to be non-reimbursable to providers.
 The Agency will not change the determination of this rule.